automating-presentations/slide2mp4/README.md

 ----
 ### Related tools for slide2mp4

 You can create a lexicon file automatically.
-Once you've created a dictionary file in Japanese, "test-dic.txt" in the following example, you can create a lexicon file in Japanese, named "test-sample-lexicon.pls" with the following command.
+Once you've created a dictionary file in Japanese, "test-dic.txt" in the following example, you can create a lexicon file with the language code "ja-JP", named "test-sample-lexicon.pls" with the following command.
 If you would like to use the existing dictionary files, please refer to [slide2mp4-dictionary](https://github.com/automating-presentations/slide2mp4-dictionary).
 ```
 cd slide2mp4/test
 ../tools/lexicon-generate.sh -lang ja-JP test-dic.txt test-slides.txt test-sample-lexicon.pls